confluentinc/ksql/docs/README.md

 KSQL lowers the barriers for using real-time data in your applications.
 It is powered by a scalable streaming platform without the learning curve or additional management complexity of other stream processing solutions.

-### Terminology
-When using KSQL, the following terminology is used.

-#### Stream
-A stream is an unbounded sequence of structured values that are stored in a Kafka topic.
-The structure of the values is specified in a schema.
-In Kafka streams vocabulary, a KSQL stream is a [KStream](http://docs.confluent.io/current/streams/concepts.html?highlight=kstream#kstream) plus a schema.

-#### Table
-A table in KSQL is finite, where the bounds are defined by the size of the key space.
-The key space is an evolving collection of structured values, where the structure of the values is specified in a schema.
-These values are stored in a changelog topic in Kafka.
-In Kafka Streams vocabulary, a KSQL table is a [KTable](http://docs.confluent.io/current/streams/concepts.html?highlight=ktable#ktable) plus a schema.

-#### Topic
-A topic is a category or feed name where records are published.
-For more information, see the [Apache Kafka documentation](https://kafka.apache.org/documentation/#intro_topics).

 ## Modes of operation